scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 `Game tab`_ | `Engine tab`_ | `Graphics tab`_ | `Audio tab`_ | `Volume tab`_ | `Midi tab`_ | `MT-32 tab`_ | `Paths tab`_ |

 Settings may also be edited directly in the configuration file.
 These configuration keywords are listed below in italics.
-For more information, see :doc:`../advanced_options/configuration_file` .
+For more information, including a complete list of configuration keywords, see the :doc:`../advanced_options/configuration_file` .

 _`Game tab`
 ------------